Everything Everywhere All at Once, the mad multiverse comedy-drama starring Michelle Yeoh, is continuing its winning streak.

 The film follows the story of a woman who discovers that she needs to connect with parallel universe versions of herself to battle a being that is threatening to destroy the multiverse.
-It’s been making waves for being unpredictable, zany and brilliant fun and it’s bringing the independent film studio to an even wider audience.
+It’s been making waves for being unpredictable, zany and brilliant fun and it’s been bringing the independent film studio, A24, to the attention of a wider audience.

 Since launching in 2012, A24 has been going from strength to strength.
 The studio, which was founded by film industry stalwarts Daniel Katz, David Fenkel and John Hodges, began by distributing films A Glimpse Inside the Mind of Charles Swan III and then Spring Breakers.